portget/portdoc/docs/package.md

  Port   |`Class Type` | Declaring a port attribute in a class designates that class as one managed by the port system.
 Once declared, the class can be registered as part of a package.
  Message   |`-` |  Messages are declared, and the values defined as properties can be controlled through package calls.
  Logger   |`-` |  Specifies that the Logger field is to be injected with a logging system or service.
- Property |`-` | Maps the property to a pre-declared Message Property.
+ Property |`Message` | Maps the property to a pre-declared Message Property.
  Regex  |`[Pattern|Type]` |  It is validated through a regular expression check.
 If the value matches the specified regular expression, it is accepted as valid; otherwise, an input exception is triggered.
  EnumCode   |`-` |  The Enum type is declared, allowing you to retrieve the Enum values through this declaration.
  Comment  |`-` |  A comment is declared, allowing you to retrieve the comment through this declaration.